The Divine Library

 It has been publicly burnt.
 It has carried the death penalty for its possession, but all efforts to exterminate it have failed.
 The Christian, therefore, can take the whole Bible in his hand and say without fear or hesitation that he holds the revealed Word of God handed down without essential loss from generation to generation throughout the centuries.

 Supernatural in its preparation and preservation, it is likewise supernatural in its power.
 No other book has influenced men and nations like the Bible.
 Miraculous in its workings, it produces miracles in the hearts and lives of those who believe it.

 Modern thinking may try to weaken the Bible's power and authority, but it continues its triumphant ministry in the world of needs.
 "The Word of God is still living and active.
 Sharper than any double-edged sword, it penetrates even to dividing the soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart."
 Hebrews 4:12.

 The Bible is still the world's best seller, even though it is thousands of years old.
 Even in this highly scientific age of ours, when multitudes of books, both good and bad, are pouring out of the presses, the Bible outstrips all in its circulation.

 It has been translated into well over 1200 languages with a yearly production of over 30 million copies.
-It is distributed over land, sea and air.
-It is proclaimed by men and women that follow Christ and is published on paper, produced over radio, on television, by audio and video tapes.
+It is distributed over land, sea, and air.
+It is proclaimed by men and women that follow Christ and is published on paper, produced over the radio, on television, by audio and video tapes.

 It is smuggled into forbidden countries and taken into the four corners of the earth.
 It goes everywhere, into the snow igloos of the Eskimos. the bamboo huts of the tropics, the skin tents of the Bedouins, and the boathouses of the Chinese river people.
 To this we say, thanks be to God for His Divine Library.